 And finally bassist Martin Gordon played in various bands over a long career, including sessions with the Rolling Stones.
 He’s worked with a variety of British superstars including George Michael, Boy George, Primal Scream, Blur and more.
 Since moving to Germany 20 years ago, he has not looked back, although he refuses to say why.

 The concert was livestreamed by the EBU on December 28th 2019.
-Check out the AfriCourage YouTube playlist below, with Wimme & Rinne, the Ensemble Modern, Sambou Suso, Killa Ace and Felwine Sarr, in addition to behind-the-scens rehearsal footage.
+Check out the AfriCourage YouTube playlist below, with Wimme & Rinne, the Ensemble Modern, Sambou Suso, Killa Ace and Felwine Sarr.
+And here are some behind-the-scenes stories and rehearsal footage.